mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

  - Fixed an issue where hover effects for category sorting and **Direct Messages** category limit submenus were too dark on a dark theme.
  - Fixed an issue where users were unable to drag the vertical scroll bar on a PDF preview.
  - Fixed an issue with animations on long posts when highlighted as a permalink.
- - Fixed an issue where the user nickname was not shown on channel switch.
+ - Fixed an issue where the user's nickname was not shown on channel switch.
  - Fixed an issue where deactivated users were not marked as "Deactivated" in the channel switcher.
- - Fixed an issue where queries executed during the upgrade process would preemptively timeout on the application side.
+ - Fixed an issue where queries executed during the upgrade process would preemptively time out on the application side.

 ### Known Issues
  - Pinned posts are no longer highlighted.